Igigog/anomaly-modding-book/src/modding-tools/sdk/particle-editor/windows/actions/match-velocity.md

 ## About

-Modify each particles velocity to be similar to that
+Modify each particles velocity to be similar to that.

 <table><thead>
   <tr>